15 Jun 2020

 Those U.S. supply chain teams, already re-shoring their supplier base away from China, driven by the impact of higher tariffs, have found themselves in a better chance of overcoming COVID-19’s supply chain challenges.

-The crisis has also reminded governments and companies that, in some cases, the benefits of localization sometimes far outweigh the cost.
-A rapid localizing of the manufacture of PPE and healthcare equipment such as ventilators is one dramatic example.
+The crisis has also reminded governments and companies that, in some cases, the benefits of localisation sometimes far outweigh the cost.
+A rapid localising of the manufacture of PPE and healthcare equipment such as ventilators is one dramatic example.
 Certain foodstuffs and pharmaceuticals will be next.
 In other categories, the transition will be slower and less acute because alternative markets are lacking and capability building will take time.
-However, in the US at least, concerns about China are bi-partisan, so companies will continue to diversify, re-shore and localize supply chains away from China.
+However, in the US at least, concerns about China are bi-partisan, so companies will continue to diversify, re-shore and localise supply chains away from China.

 On the flip side, Chinese companies are also looking at supply chain resilience.

 US and European technology providers, so used to relying on China as a major market, might start to see Chinese companies increasingly buying local technology.

 The “Made in China 2025” initiative, launched by the Chinese government back in 2015, was designed to reduce China’s reliance on foreign technology and COVID-19 may further accelerate this process.